How to Create an Emotional Anchor in Any Room

 It is about being the most stabilizing.

-This is where many choices go wrong.
+This is where many choices go wrong—not in selection, but in relationship.

 Step 2: Let It Stand Without Competition

-An anchor needs space to function.
+A focal point needs space to function.

 If it is surrounded by equally dominant elements, its role is diluted.